LuisaE/cs257/webapp/readme.txt

 - List all the publishers
 - List all the genres
 - List all the platforms
+- Search any games field using DataTable search
+- Search publishers using DataTable search
+- Search genres using DataTable search
+- Search platforms using DataTable search

 FEATURES NOT YET WORKING:
 - [something]